Jessica Lange: 2016–present: Return to Broadway

 In 2018, Lange was honored with the Jason Robards Award for Excellence in Theater by the Roundabout Theater Company.
-In addition, she starred opposite Gwyneth Paltrow in the Netflix series The Politician and reprised her role as Constance Langdon in American Horror Story: Apocalypse, for which she earned a tenth Emmy nomination – her first in the Outstanding Guest Actress in a Drama Series category – in 2019.
-Lange's first film of the 2020s was Neil Jordan's Marlowe, based on the novel The Black-Eyed Blonde: A Philip Marlowe Novel by John Banville and co-starring Liam Neeson and Diane Kruger.
+In addition, she starred opposite Gwyneth Paltrow in the Netflix series The Politician.
+She reprised her role as Constance Langdon in American Horror Story: Apocalypse, for which she earned a tenth Emmy nomination – her first in the Outstanding Guest Actress in a Drama Series category – in 2019.

+Lange's first film of the 2020s was Neil Jordan's Marlowe, based on the novel The Black-Eyed Blonde: A Philip Marlowe Novel by John Banville, and co-starring Liam Neeson and Diane Kruger.
 The film premiered at the San Sebastián International Film Festival on September 24, 2022.
 During a press conference at the festival, director Jordan noted, "I was desperate to work with Jessica Lange.
 The thought of [her] playing a retired screen goddess was amazing.
 Thankfully she agreed to play the part."
 The film was released in theaters on December 2, 2022.
 On June 6, 2023, Jessica Lange: An Adventurer's Heart, a biography by film scholar, historian, and journalist Anthony Uzarowski, was released.

 Lange returned to Broadway to originate the lead role in a Second Stage Theater presentation of Paula Vogel's new play, Mother Play, which premiered at the Hayes Theater in April 2024.
 The production was directed by Tina Landau and co-starred Jim Parsons and Celia Keenan-Bolger.
 The story takes place in 1962 and centers on Phyllis (Lange), as she oversees her son (Parsons) and daughter's (Keenan-Bolger) relocation to a new apartment, prompting all three to face and reflect on their shared and individual lives and relationships with one another.
 Alexis Soloski of The New York Times described the role as a "showcase for Lange" adding, "Another actress as Phyllis might have done more to communicate the small ravages of time, but Lange concentrates instead on her ageless ferocity and charm."
 Lange received a Tony Award for Best Actress in a Play nomination for the role.

 Also in 2024, she starred in The Great Lillian Hall, a film directed by Michael Cristofer, written by Elisabeth Seldes Annacone, and co-starring Kathy Bates, Pierce Brosnon, and Lily Rabe.
 The film, which premiered on HBO on May 31, 2024, centers on Lillian Hall (Lange), a renowned Broadway actress who, while rehearsing for her next Broadway production, "is forced to reckon with the past and the price she has paid for the choices she made in her life and her art."
 The film was initially set to star Meryl Streep, who backed out of the project for unspecified reasons.
-The project is loosely based on the acclaimed stage actress Marian Seldes who battled dementia in her later years.
+The project is loosely based on the acclaimed stage actress Marian Seldes, who battled dementia in her later years.
 Lange earned her sixth Critics' Choice Television Award nomination.